ptomulik/github-list-releases-action/README.md

 ![code](https://github.com/ptomulik/github-action-list-releases/workflows/Code%20Quality/badge.svg?branch=master)
 [![coverage](https://coveralls.io/repos/github/ptomulik/github-action-list-releases/badge.svg?branch=master)](https://coveralls.io/github/ptomulik/github-action-list-releases?branch=master)

+### WARNING!

+This action is still under development and may change essentially!
+Do not use in production.

+### Description

 This action retrieves an array of releases from a remote GitHub repository using GitHub [list releases](https://docs.github.com/en/free-pro-team@latest/rest/reference/repos#list-releases) API.
 By default, complete array of remote releases is returned, as retrieved by the API client.
 By configuring certain options (action's inputs), the retrieved array may be processed (filtered, sorted, etc..) before it gets outputted.

+### Rationale

-Some GitHub repositories have to post-process assets created by upstream repositories.
-A repository that packs upstream assets into Docker images is an example.
-Each time the upstream publishes a new release, the repository should rebuild and publish new images.
+Some GitHub repositories depend on assets released by upstream repositories.
+A repository that generates Docker images containing such assets is an example.
+Whenever a new version of downstream repository (containing ``Dockerfile``(s)) is tagged or the upstream releases new version with assets, we should build and publish new versions of docker images.
 This requires, however, some knowledge about existing upstream releases.
-This action enables us to obtain necessary information directly from upstream repository.
+A list of releases with URLs pointing assets, we're interested in, is essential.
+The action enables us to retrieve necessary information from upstream repository.

-## Contents
+## Table of Contents

 - [Inputs](#inputs)
   - [token](#token)